roneli/fastgql/docs/src/content/docs/schema/directives.md

 }
 ```

-This automatically generates a `ProductAttributesFilterInput` that you can use to filter:
+**Filtering:** This automatically generates a `ProductAttributesFilterInput` that you can use to filter:

 ```graphql
 query {